Taxation of Partnerships

 When starting a partnership, initial decisions must be made in conducting the business, such as choosing methods of accounting and depreciation, whether to amortize startup costs, and choosing the tax year.
 Each partner contributes money, property, or services to the partnership, representing each partner's capital interest in the partnership and measured by the capital sharing ratio, which is the partners' percentage ownership of the initial capital.
 The total capital of the partnership = the net asset value of the partnership, the value remaining after all partnership liabilities have been paid.

 Because the partnership is not a taxable entity, another ratio that must be established is called the distributive share, or the profit interest, which determines the allocation of profits, losses, and other tax related items to each partner.
-The distributive share is often proportional to the partner's capital interest, but the partnership agreement often provides for a different ratio because of differences in the hours worked by each partner and in the skills or connections that they bring to the partnership.
+The distributive share is often proportional to the partner's capital interest, but the partnership agreement often provides for a different ratio because of differences in the hours worked by each partner and in the skills or connections they bring to the partnership.
 The distributive share can be changed by amending the partnership agreement.
 A partner may also have only a profit interest because they did not invest any capital, but their interest is earned by working for the partnership — these partners are often called profits partners.

 The partnership agreement can also provide a special allocation of some separately stated items, such as the interest from tax-free investments.
 So if a partner contributed tax-free municipal bonds to the partnership, the agreement could provide that the contributing partner receives all the interest from those bonds.
 However, special allocations must have some economic purpose other than altering tax liabilities for the partners.
 For instance, if a partnership earns tax-free interest and that interest is distributed preferentially to the partner in the highest tax bracket, then the IRS may reallocate the income so that it is distributed according to the distributive share.

 Many tax items of a partnership that flow through to the partners are separately stated items because different partners may have limits on what they can deduct.
 For instance, charity contributions may be limited by the adjusted gross income of the partner.
 Another example where the items are separately stated is ordinary income and capital gains or losses because they are taxed differently and each partner may have other capital gains or losses that can be combined with the gains or losses from the partnership.
 What is not separately stated is netted out and divided among the partners according to their distributive share.
-Other items that are usually stated separately include dividend income, tax preferences and adjustments to the alternative minimum tax, any expenses that qualify for the foreign tax credit, and expenses that would be possible itemized deductions for the partners.
+Other items usually stated separately include dividend income, tax preferences and adjustments to the alternative minimum tax, any expenses that qualify for the foreign tax credit, and expenses that may qualify as itemized deductions for the partners.
 Section 179 expenses are also reported separately, since there is a limit on what each partner can claim.

 Partnership Capital Accounts